earlephilhower/arduino-pico/docs/ilabs_hearth.rst

 during the flash.
 Upload your sketch again afterwards; it does not survive the Burn Bootloader step.

+**Burn Bootloader for the Hearth firmware works on Linux and macOS only.**
+Two things in the flasher are platform-specific: it finds the RP2350's mass-storage mount only on those two platforms (``fw/flash.py``, ``SUPPORTED_MOUNT_PLATFORMS``), and the esptool reset profile for the RP2040/RP2350 bridge is skipped on Windows (``loader.py`` guards the USB-to-serial bridge path with a check for ``os.name != "nt"``).
+On Windows, Burn Bootloader for a Hearth option is not available.
+Flash the co-processor from a Linux or macOS machine instead, or run ``fw/flash.py`` by hand; its README documents the manual invocation.

 Writing a sketch
 ------------------